• Work with us

 It’s important to practice general home safety with a new baby and young children in the home so everyone is best protected.
 A new baby especially can consume a lot of your attention and requires continual attention, which may lead to accident which could cause a fire like leaving a cooker or fire on.
 Inspect your home for fire hazards, such as broken wires, damaged appliances, or combustible materials stored improperly.

 A smoke alarm is always a great investment, so any smoke is quickly identified allowing rapid response.
 Ensure also that fire extinguishers, fire blankets and a fire safety kit are stored in an easily accessible area or where fire incidents are more likely.
 By taking proactive measures to secure the home, families can create a safer living environment for everyone.
-PhoneWatch's home alarm system also monitors smoke and notifies the alarm receiving centre whenever smoke is detected.
+PhoneWatch's house alarms also monitors smoke and notifies the alarm receiving centre whenever smoke is detected.

 Making life easier with smart home integrations